 Nicaragua: UN experts speak of final blow to rule of law

 In their third report to the Human Rights Council, the UN Group of Human Rights Experts on Nicaragua spoke of a new phase of repression in Nicaragua gutting the constitution of basic human rights guarantees.
-As Nicaragua disengages from the council and further isolates itself from the international community, the importance of continuing the work of the Experts is clear.
+As Nicaragua disengages from the Council and further isolates itself from the international community, the importance of continuing the work of the Experts is clear.

-In their report to the Human Rights Council (HRC), the HRC-appointed Group of Human Rights Experts on Nicaragua (GHREN) focused on repressive tactics that have been formalized within recent constitutional reforms, in force since February 2025.
+In their report to the Human Rights Council (HRC), the HRC-appointed Group of Human Rights Experts on Nicaragua (GHREN) focused on repressive tactics that have been formalised within recent constitutional reforms, in force since February 2025.
 These reforms are aimed at confirming the executive’s absolute power over every State entity, and eliminating any dissent.
 Amongst the reforms is the removal of the explicit prohibition of torture.
 The GHREN made clear that crimes against humanity continue to take place.
 Individuals responsible for violations and crimes will be named in a follow-up ‘conference paper’, due to be issued in April.

 The GHREN report details cases of extrajudicial killings, arbitrary detentions, forced disappearances, and arbitrary denial of nationality.
 In addition they note the transnational impact of human rights violations citing how the refusal imposed on many Nicaraguans from re-entering their country, leaving them stateless, renders them but also their relatives profoundly vulnerable.